DENITA BENYSHEK

 Denita Benyshek, The Path Between the Worlds, work in process.

+I've created over 400 digital abstractions accompanied by poetic titles.
 These radiant designs serve several purposes.

-- As archival ink prints on cotton rag paper, which are then completed with acrylic paint, ink, soft pastel, oil pastel, or graphite.
+• As archival ink prints on cotton rag paper, which are then completed with acrylic paint, ink, soft pastel, oil pastel, or graphite.

-- As sources of inspiration, departure points, for work made directly on cotton rag paper or canvas.
+• As sources of inspiration, departure points, for work made directly on cotton rag paper or canvas.

-- As a means of translating the numinous and ineffable into physical art, to share ecstatic and visionary experiences of communication, relationship, and union with nature, time, space, and the cosmos.
+• As a means of translating the numinous and ineffable into physical art, to share ecstatic and visionary experiences of communication, relationship, and union with nature, time, space, and the cosmos.

-The ideas became more abstract, less illustrative, representing natural phenomena.
+Over time, the ideas became more abstract, less illustrative, representing natural phenomena.

 Denita Benyshek, The Eye of The Storm, 2024,